 • Illinois is using Medicaid funds for housing to create an incentive pool available to health plans (or counties) for housing and utilization outcomes.
 The funding could create the necessary "bridge" to permanent housing funded through other sources.
-This would address major barriers to creating a robust "hospital to housing" pipeline, giving local providers resources to get vulnerable individuals into a stable environment quickly.
+This would address

+Ellerature Review major barriers to creating a robust "hospital to housing" pipeline, giving local providers resources to get vulnerable individuals into a stable environment quickly.
 With housing, consider that some individuals need to avoid hospitalization are "habilitative services," such as support learning to manage their money to pay their rent on time and maintain their housing.
 Also, landlords want assurance that they have a contact who will intervene if they have an issue with the tenant.

-Albritton, E. How States Can Fund Community Health Workers through Medicaid to Improve People's Health, Decrease Costs, and Reduce Disparities.
+6 Albritton, E. How States Can Fund Community Health Workers through Medicaid to Improve People's Health, Decrease Costs, and Reduce Disparities.
 Families USA, Washington, D.C.; July 2016.
-Available from: https://familiesusa.org/product/how-states-can-fund-community-health-workers-through-medicaid

-- Community health workers (CHWs) are members of their communities who, because of their relationships, can effectively provide education, referrals, and support to improve the health of individuals and their communities.
+Available from: https://familiesusa.org/product/how-states-can-fund-community-health-workers-through-medicaid Key points: Community health workers (CHWs) are members of their communities who, because of their relationships, can effectively provide education, referrals, and support to improve the health of individuals and their communities.
 CHWs are increasingly involved with care coordination and addressing the social determinants of health.
-CHWs can help people overcome barriers to health coverage and care by connecting them to a range of health care and social services to address SDoH issues. - CHWs have a strong record of helping to improve people's health.
+CHWs can help people overcome barriers to health coverage and care by connecting them to a range of health.
 Their role as a bridge between their community and the health care system helps connect people with primary care providers so they can get the care they need when they need it.
-Through health education and community outreach, CHWs encourage people to use important preventive services, such as mammograms, cervical cancer screenings, and immunizations.
-Getting the appropriate preventive care can lead to early detection of serious illnesses and keep people healthy. - Funding for CHWs can be unpredictable, often time-limited, and generally insufficient to support the full breadth of services and supports that CHWs can provide.
+Through health education and community outreach, CHWs encourage people to use important preventive services, such as mamograms, cervical cancer screenings, and immunizations.
+Getting the appropriate preventive care can lead to early detection of serious illnesses and keep people healthy.
+Funding for CHWs can be unpredictable, often time-limited, and generally insufficient to support the full breadth of services and supports that CHWs can provide.
 Historically, most CHW programs are run by community health centers and community-based organizations, which fund the programs either out of their own operating budgets or through specific grants.
-These kinds of funding sources are:

-Medicaid reimbursement can be used to sustainably fund CHW services.
+These kinds of funding sources are: Medicaid reimbursement can be used to sustainably fund CHW services.
+In 2013, CMS changed a rule about who could be reimbursed through Medicaid for delivering preventive services.
+The services vary but can include preventive health courses grants.
+These kinds of funding sources are: Medicaid reimbursement can be used to sustainably fund CHW services.
+In 2013